wp-plugins/website-contact-form-with-file-upload/readme.txt

 * some files were missing in first release, it is fixed now
 * validation error fixed for 'Email' type field
 * better thumbs support for png and gif as well
+= 1.3 =
+* Better plugin admin UI
+* Receive email with all titles and better layout
+*

 == Upgrade notice ==